Guidance

 It was not possible for the committee to draw specific conclusions on which community engagement approach should be recommended for a particular population in a particular set of circumstances.
 However, the reviews present evidence for potential options.

 Evidence on the use of social media came from a search strategy designed to find studies about community engagement, not social media or online social networks.
 The committee was unable to make a recommendation on online approaches due to the lack of evidence.
-But members agreed to make a research recommendation on the use of social media to further explore this method of engagement (see recommendation 4 in the section on recommendations for research).
+But members agreed to make a recommendation for research on the use of social media to further explore this method of engagement.

 There was good evidence that different approaches are used to target different types of health or wellbeing issues.
 Peer and lay roles were most often used in initiatives targeting individual behaviour change (such as physical activity, healthy eating or substance misuse).
 Collaborations and partnerships were more often used in initiatives focused on improving general community wellbeing, (for example, by setting priorities for health and wellbeing initiatives or regeneration of deprived areas).